PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario5-AutoML-RealTimeInf.md

 ![](../Images/devops2d.gif)

+This will mean using the downloaded files retrieved on the Download Best Model details stage.

 **Step 2:** Deploy the model in this new environment as a real-time webservice by following the steps defined in [here](../Documents/Automated-ML.md#Deploy-AutomatedML-Model).